ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

+### Inserting data

+#### Spring jdbc
+You can use jdbc templates to create tables and even fill them up.
+To do this, you need to write SQL statements and execute them with a JdbcTemplate.
+When you use spring jdbc, you need to think about how you want that the database looks like and it will help you with creating these databases.
+Because you are working on a rather low level, this also means that you have complete control over what will be created.

+##### Example:
+{% highlight java %}

+    SingleConnectionDataSource dataSource = new SingleConnectionDataSource();
+    dataSource.setDriverClassName("org.hsqldb.jdbcDriver");
+    dataSource.setUrl("jdbc:hsqldb:data/jdbcexample");
+    dataSource.setUsername("sa");
+    dataSource.setPassword("");

+    JdbcTemplate template = new JdbcTemplate(ds);
+    template.execute("create table car (id int, model varchar)");
+    template.execute("insert into car (id, model) values (1, 'Volkswagen Beetle')");

+    dataSource.destroy();

+{% endhighlight %}

+#### Spring data jpa

+#### Spring data jdbc

 ### Querying the database
 To know what information is stored inside our database, we need to query the database.
 The three frameworks I am comparing each have tools to help you with this.